-There are several good reasons students can work while attending Boston University—not only during the summer but also part-time during the academic year.
-One important advantage: you can minimize borrowing by earning money for your college expenses.
-Another is that you’ll acquire skills and valuable experience.
+There are several good reasons students can work while attending Boston University.
+One important advantage – you can minimize borrowing by earning money for your college expenses.
+Another is that you’ll acquire skills and valuable experience that can be a great resume booster.

 GMS, SPH, and Chobanian & Avedisian School of Medicine students interested in work-study funding should contact SFS after receiving their financial aid award notification.
-Eligibility is reviewed in July each year and students are then contacted at their BU email address.
+Dental students are not eligible to receive Federal Work Study.
+Eligibility is reviewed in July each year and students are contacted at their BU email address.

 Good news: working can make you a better student.